Find this page again at:

 You may apply for a sales associate license with the DBPR either before or after passing the FREC 1 final exam.
 We recommend completing your application early to get the process started as soon as possible.

 Sales associate candidates must apply to the DBPR before they will be permitted to schedule the state licensing exam with Pearson VUE, the state's licensing exam proctor.
 Applying for the sales associate license will be done through the DBPR's myfloridalicense.com website or by mailing in a paper application.
-For online applications, you will need to first create an account to use the DBPR Online Services:
+For online applications, you will need to first create an account to use the DBPR Online Services.

 Applying for the Florida real estate sales associate license will cost $89.
 After submitting the application, the DBPR will notify Pearson VUE once the application has been approved.
 Pearson VUE will then send an authorization letter to the sales associate candidate notifying them that they qualify to take the state licensing exam.
 The FREC 1 pre-licensure course completion certificate will be presented at the license exam testing center and not at the time of applying for the sales associate license.